otrv4/otrv4/otrv4.md

     section has length `0` and value `NULL`.
 In OTRv3, SMP Message 1 is used when the user does not specify an SMP question.
 If a question is supplied, SMP Message 1Q is used.
-  * SMP in OTRv4 uses the same SMP State Machine as OTRv3.
+  * SMP in OTRv4 uses the same SMP State Machine as OTRv3, with the exception that `SMPSTATE_EXPECT1` only accepts SMP Message 1.
+Note that this state machine has no effect on type 0 or type 1 TLVs, which are always allowed.

 ### SMP Overview